couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/tutorial.markdown

 guide and the API reference, the libcouchbase package includes an examples directory and a tools directory.
 Each of these show simple Couchbase tools and an example libcouchbase programs.

-On Linux you may find these examples in TODO...

 <a id="tutorial_integration"></a>